Buying guide, no fake rankings

 Can you place overhead pressure without losing the next ball?

-How Valor will test rackets.
+How we test rackets.

 ForgivenessDefensive stabilityNet speedOverhead controlComfort after 90 minutesSpin accessMistake costPlayer fit